dafer45/TBTK/doc/Manual.md

 TBTK is first and foremost a collection of data structures intended to enable the implementation of algorithms for solving quantum mechanical problems, but also implements several different algorithms for solving specific problems.

-# c++11: Performance vs. ease of use {#cpp11PerformanceVsEaseOfUse}
+# C++11: Performance vs. ease of use {#cpp11PerformanceVsEaseOfUse}

 Scientific computations are often very demanding and high performance is therefore often a high priority.
 However, while low level programming languages offer high performance, they also have a reputation of being relatively difficult to work with.
-A comparatively good understanding of the low level details of how a computer works is usually required to write a program in languages such as c/c++ and FORTRAN compared to e.g. MATLAB and python.
+A comparatively good understanding of the low level details of how a computer works is usually required to write a program in languages such as C/C++ and FORTRAN compared to e.g. MATLAB and python.
-However, while c++ provides the ability to work on a very low level, it also provides the tools necessary to abstract away much of these details.
+However, while C++ provides the ability to work on a very low level, it also provides the tools necessary to abstract away much of these details.
-A well written library can alleviate many of these issues, such as for example putting little requirement on the user to manage memory (the main source of errors for many new c/c++ programmers).
+A well written library can alleviate many of these issues, such as for example putting little requirement on the user to manage memory (the main source of errors for many new C/C++ programmers).
-Great progress in this direction was taken with the establishment of the c++11 standard.
+Great progress in this direction was taken with the establishment of the C++11 standard.
-The language of choice for TBTK has therefore been c++11, and much effort has gone into developing data structures that are as simple as possible to use.
+The language of choice for TBTK has therefore been C++11, and much effort has gone into developing data structures that are as simple as possible to use.
 Great care has also been taken to avoid having the program crash without giving error messages that provide information that helps the user to resolve the problem.

 @page Overview Overview